intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 In BGP {{?BGP=RFC4271}}, a peer generates UPDATE messages based on messages it receives from other peers.
 Peers can copy attributes without validation, potentially propagating invalid values.
-RFC 4271 mandated a session reset for invalid UPDATE messages, a requirement that was not widely implemented.
+RFC 4271 {{BGP}} mandated a session reset for invalid UPDATE messages, a requirement that was not widely implemented.
 In many deployments, peers would treat a malformed UPDATE in less stringent ways, such as by treating the affected route as having been withdrawn.
-Ultimately, RFC 7606
-{{?BGP-REH=RFC7606}} documented this practice and provided precise rules, including mandatory actions for different error conditions.
+Ultimately, RFC 7606 {{?BGP-REH=RFC7606}} documented this practice and provided precise rules, including mandatory actions for different error conditions.

 A protocol can explicitly allow for a range of valid expressions of the same semantics, with precise definitions for error handling.
 This is distinct from a